nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. _{ more test cases …​ }_

+### Editing a student

+1. Editing a student while all students are being shown

+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    2. Test case: `edit 1 c/1A`<br>
+       Expected: First student's class is changed.
+Details of the edited student shown in the status message.
+Timestamp in the status bar is updated.

+    3. Test case: `edit 1 c/A1`<br>
+       Expected: No student's detailed are changed.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect edit commands to try: `edit`, `edit 0`, `edit c/1A c/2A`<br>
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

 ### Adding EcNumber for a student

 1. Adding EcNumber for a student in the list